When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Accurate Are Homemade Pregnancy Tests?

-No pregnancy test (including over-the-counter tests) is 100 percent accurate.
-It’s important to remember that although homemade pregnancy tests are fun, they are not scientifically proven pregnancy testing methods.
-Always confirm your pregnancy with a blood test or ultrasound through your OB-GYN or midwife.
+Let’s be real: no pregnancy test is 100 percent accurate, but homemade versions are significantly less reliable than store-bought kits.
+While they are fun experiments, they are not scientifically proven medical tools.
+You must always confirm a potential pregnancy with a blood test or ultrasound through your OB-GYN or midwife.

 False-negatives